 But the absolute highlight of this chapter are the birds.
 According to the Costa Rican Ornithological Society there are 920 species reported, of which 57 are endemic (cannot be seen anywhere else on earth).
 Many of which you can see during any of our birding trips.
 Where you could come across 450 species or more.

 It is almost imposible to talk about Costa Rican wildlife holidays without mentioning birding.
 One of the most striking forest species is the Resplendent Quetzal (below), which you can see in Costa Rica (knowing the place and the season).
-Our specialist tour guides can take you to place. where you can see several Quetzals in the same place.
-Resembling a scene taken out of a fantasy film.
+Our specialist tour guides can take you to places where you can see several Quetzals in the same area; resembling a scene taken out of a fantasy film.

 Costa Rica is also a bonanza for places to stay, you are spoilt for choice.
 When I think of hotels in Costa Rica, the old English phrase of “how long is a piece of string” comes to mind.
 There are hotels of most categories in all the regions.
 You can choose from up market five-star hotels and luxury large eco-lodges, all the way down to small family owned quaint hotels and B&Bs with the locals.

 Personally, I love the idea of a hotel like this ones (Aguila de Osa on the left and Nayara, Arenal below) with high standards of sustainability and nicely nestled in the vegetation that gives you the feel of sleeping in complete comfort and yet in the middle of the forest.
 That is the style of our forest experience tours.
 Designed for a relaxing, bespoke experience with an immersion in the magical wilderness of tropical forests.
 However we are happy to accommodate our customers’ requests in any direction, up or down market.
 You just need to ask.